haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Lifting and Carrying
 Your Strength score determines the amount of weight you can bear.
 The following terms define what you can lift or carry.
 Carrying Capacity.
 Your carrying capacity is your Strength score multiplied by 15.
 This is the weight (in pounds) that you can carry, which is high enough
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 79

 that most characters don’t usually have to worry about it.
 Push, Drag, or Lift.
 You can push, drag, or lift a weight in pounds up to twice your carrying capacity (or 30 times your Strength score).
 While pushing or dragging weight in excess of your carrying capacity, your speed drops to 5 feet.